 The Wiring Rules apply to electrical installations in all types of premises and land used by electricity consumers, not just domestic installations.
 AS/NZS 3000 is called up in the legislation of all Australian states and territories and is therefore mandatory.
 In 2018 a significant update was made to the standard, aimed at further improving safety and efficiency.

 Part 1: Scope, application and fundamental principles

 Part 2: Installation practices (this section provides a deemed to comply solution)

-Over six hours the course examines Part 1 and Part 2 of the latest revision, in detail and how the legislation mandates the use of Australian Standards.
+Over six hours the course examines Part 1 and Part 2 in detail, the extensive changes made in the 2018 edition and how the legislation mandates the use of Australian Standards.
 (The WH&S Legislation mandates that all designs must be safe for the whole of life of a product).

-Upon completion, participants should have gained an understanding of the core electrical safety concepts contained in the Wiring Rules and associated standards.
-They should also be able to use a range of implementation methods to ensure electrical safety.
+Upon completion, participants will have gained an understanding of the core electrical safety concepts contained in The Wiring Rules and associated standards.
+They will also be able to use a range of implementation methods to ensure electrical safety.